-In the event that within one year following a "change of control" (as defined in the agreements and set forth below) the officer's employment is terminated other than for cause or the officer terminates his employment for good reason, Dr. Koya, Mr. Singh and Dr. Vukovic are entitled to receive the following:
+In the event that within one year following a "change of control" (as defined in the agreements and set forth below) the officer's employment is terminated other than for cause or the officer terminates his employment for good reason, Mr. Singh and Dr. Vukovic are entitled to receive, and Dr. Koya was entitled to receive, the following: